krofna/antitai/README.md

 # Sample implementation of a separation algorithm for Tai mapping

+Algorithm computes a lower bound on max weight anti Tai mapping.
 The entire implementation is contained in a single file, separate.cpp, which has no dependencies.
 Simply compile (e.g.)

 > g++ separate.cpp -O2 -o separate